Parktown mansions: Wanooka Place

 Wanooka Place was constructed in 1902 for Henry Smith Greenwood, who was the resident engineer of the central division of the Central South African Railways.
 He occupied the Tudor-gabled Edwardian mansion until 1908, when he returned to his native Ontario, in Canada.
 It was then home to several other engineers.
 It is deemed significant for its association with the development of the SAR & H.

 Other heritage homes in Parktown

 Aside from those listed above there are many other important Heritage homes still standing in Parktown.
 The list includes but is not limited to 12 Park Lane, The Angles, The Bell House, Clovelly, Earnholm, Kleine Schuur, The Moot House (built for Richard Feetham), Pilrig House and Stables, The Pines, Prospect Terrace, Ridgeholm, The Shires (Outeniqua) and St. Margarets.

 Other mansions near Parktown

 Glenshiels Stables and The Priory

 1911, 19 Woolston Drive, Westcliff designed by Herbert Baker and F.L.H.
-Flemming.
+Fleming.